Poetry & Prose

 Vermeer

 I was surprised at how little they knew about Vermeer in his own time, but, clearly, he had been respected in Delft as was Bach in Leipzig.
 The comparison between Vermeer and Bach was tempting.
 They both loved mathematics.
-There was a fugal nature to Vermeer's pictures (also Paul Klee, Gerhard Richter), their contrapuntal repetitions of themes like the tiled floors, the rugs, the light through windows, the light struck girls, and as with Bach, the excellence of all compositions, not just one or two.
+There was a fugal nature to Vermeer's pictures, their contrapuntal repetitions of themes like the tiled floors, the rugs, the light through windows, the light struck girls, and as with Bach, the excellence of all compositions, not just one or two.
 As usual, the artists contemporaneous to Vermeer who were renowned, like de Hooch, were not the truly wonderful ones.
 The most wonderful often seem to be neglected in their own times (like me with my poetry I am tempted to add (but I won't add it!)).

 On 12/30/'99, I visit the National Gallery's display of the famous Vermeer painting "The Art of Painting" which was not in the great Vermeer show of a couple of years back.
 This painting reminds me of Bach's B Minor Mass- it seems Vermeer was attempting a "grandest statement", a summing up- as was Bach.
 If you had to, you could call this "the greatest painting in the world".